ARTICLE CATEGORIES

 Blanching the vegetables before freezing

-3. Remove vegetables from boiling water with a slotted spoon or drain vegetables in a colander.
+5. Cool the vegetables immediately.
+Remove vegetables from boiling water with a slotted spoon or drain vegetables in a colander.
 Immediately drop them in an ice bath.
-Leave them in an ice bath for about 3 minutes until they are fully cooled to the touch.
-The ice water bath “shocks” the vegetables to stop the cooking process so they are no longer cooking, but ready to be delicious frozen vegetables.
+Cool them for about the same amount of time they were blanched, or until they are fully cooled to the touch.
+The ice water bath “shocks” the vegetables to stop the cooking process.
 More food science for the win!

-5. Spread out vegetables in a single layer on a sheet pan so they are not touching.
-This will keep your frozen food from clumping together and allow you to serve portions as needed.
+7. Tray-freeze the vegetables.
+Spread them in a single layer on a sheet pan so they are not touching.
+This keeps your frozen food from clumping together and allows you to serve portions as needed.

-6. Place your prepared fresh foods in the freezer until frozen solid.
-This is one of our favorite food preservation techniques because it’s so quick to prepare and preserve even a pound of vegetables at a time, as they come out of the garden.
+8. Freeze until solid.
+Place your prepared fresh foods in the freezer promptly.
+This is one of our favorite food preservation techniques because it's so quick to prepare and preserve even a pound of vegetables at a time, as they come out of the garden.

-7. Once fully frozen, place into a clean air-tight, and freezer-safe container such as small Gladware® containers or Freezer Ziploc® bags to preserve the food quality.
+9. Package for storage.
+Once fully frozen, place the vegetables into a clean, airtight, freezer-safe container such as small Gladware® containers or Freezer Ziploc® bags to preserve the food quality.
+Freezer-safe glass containers can also work when you leave room for expansion and avoid sudden temperature changes.

 Ice water bath to cool blanched vegetables before freezing

 Different vegetables require different blanching times.
-If you under-blanch them the flavor will be bad and if you over-blanch them the vegetables will be too mushy and bland.
+If you under-blanch them the flavor and texture may deteriorate more quickly, and if you over-blanch them the vegetables can become too mushy and bland.
 This chart is adapted from The National Center for Home Food Preservation with times that should be followed as closely as possible for the best quality frozen food.
+Water blanching is intended unless the table specifically says to steam or cook the vegetable.
+(2)

 Vegetable Blanching Time